How to make PDFs accessible

 - You must use Adobe Acrobat Pro to check the reading order is correct - follow our PDF programmatic reading order advice

-- Visit our PDF images accessibility page to find out how to decide if an image is informative or decorative and how to check if an image is marked as decorative
+- Visit our PDF images accessibility page to find out how to decide if an image is informative or decorative, and how to check if an image is marked as decorative

-All other diagrams must be formatted as a single, flat image.
+Complex diagrams, like structure charts, must be formatted as a single, flat image.
 The image must be good quality, so it remains clear and easy to use when a user zooms in up to 400%.

 The diagram must also have a text description, so all the information the diagram image shows is available in text format.